mila0830/Investista/README.md

 The main branch holds the final version of the earning analysis, however, it only contains Yahoo Finance predictions on the EPS 5Y growth.

 The YF-Finnhub-Data branch holds the final version of the earning analysis that takes into account a mix of Finnhub and Yahoo Finance's predictions on the EPS 5Y growth.
 This version runs much faster, but I found that the purely Yahoo Finance data provides more accurate and reliable predictions.

-Both versions tend to give the same overall result of if an investment is worth it or not just some calculations are different.
+Both versions tend to give the same overall result of if an investment is worth it or not but most financial values are different.
+I reccomend running the algorithm.py in the main branch.

 Note: Runtime is greatly affected by the need to wait inbetween API calls becuase of not buying premium packages